 A good ski jacket should be comfortable and allow a full range of motion without being too baggy.
-The Alpha Lifaloft is one of the most comfortable jackets we have tested.
+The Alpha LifaLoft is one of the most comfortable jackets we have tested.
 It feels more like a comfortable sweatshirt than a bulky ski jacket, largely due to the well-tailored cut and soft materials.
-The shell material is soft and stretchy, and other features contribute comfort as well, like the stretchy wrist gaiters and soft material in the neck area.
+The shell material is soft and stretchy, and other features also contribute to comfort, like the stretchy wrist gaiters and soft material in the neck area.

-The Alpha LifaLoft has as snug fit, but not tight or restricting.
-When skiing in it, we sometimes forgot we were wearing an insulated jacket.
+The Alpha LifaLoft has a snug fit but is not tight or restricting.
+We sometimes forgot we were wearing an insulated jacket when skiing in it.
 The contoured fit makes it seem like this jacket is part of your body.
 Our testers liked this fit more than other high-end jackets.
 Comfortable jackets are everywhere, but this one rose to the top of the pack.

-The interior fabric is soft and comfy, and doesn't feel plasticky like other jackets that use a nylon fabric in the interior.
-Around the neck, Helly Hansen uses a fleecy material for the utmost in comfort.
-The chin is protected by a large fleece panel.
+The interior fabric is soft and comfy and doesn't feel plasticky like other jackets that use nylon fabric in the interior.
+Around the neck, Helly Hansen uses a fleecy material for the utmost comfort.
+A large fleece panel protects the chin.

 Ventilation helps a ski jacket perform with versatility across a range of temperatures and exertion levels.
 We were impressed by the versatility and ventilation of the Alpha LifaLoft.
 In addition to the usual armpit vents, this jacket has a removable hood for fair-weather skiing, less insulation around the neck, and unique air holes in the center of the back, one of the sweatiest places on the body.

-The Alpha LifaLoft allows users to dump heat via traditional armpit vents that are over a foot long and easy to operate.
+The Alpha LifaLoft allows users to dump heat via traditional armpit vents over a foot long and is easy to operate.
 The vents have a mesh covering, but the holes in the mesh are large and allow good airflow.

-The HELLY TECH Professional fabric is breathable, and we also appreciated the unique vent in the center back, while ventilates an area of the body that warms up fast.
-The removable hood is a great feature that allows users to fully expose their neck on warm, sunny days.
+The HELLY TECH Professional fabric is breathable, and we also appreciated the unique vent in the center back while ventilating an area of the body that warms up fast.
+The removable hood is a great feature that allows users to expose their necks on warm, sunny days.

 Skiing is an aesthetic sport.
-How we look affects how we feel, and good looking ski clothing can help us have a better day on the slopes.
-The Alpha Lifaloft is a very stylish jacket and earns top marks for looks.
-In a field of jackets of all shapes, sizes, and colors, we feel like this piece best encompasses what ski clothing should look like.
+How we look affects how we feel, and good-looking ski clothing can help us have a better day on the slopes.
+The Alpha LifaLoft is a very stylish jacket and earns top marks for looks.
+We feel like this piece best encompasses what ski clothing should look like in a field of jackets of all shapes, sizes, and colors.

 Style is subjective, and your opinion might be very different than ours.
 But we think this jacket looks good on any skier at the ski hill, in any situation.
-All of our testers noted that they felt confident wearing the Alpha LifaLoft, which positively affected how they felt when skiing.
-We take that into account in our testing, and give this jacket the nod for best style.
+Our testers noted that they felt confident wearing the Alpha LifaLoft, which positively affected how they felt when skiing.
+We take that into account in our testing and give this jacket the nod for best style.

 The Alpha LifaLoft also earns top marks for ski features.
-It has everything that we could ever want in a ski jacket, and made our lives easy on the slopes.
-It has pockets galore, all of the standard features, and some unique ones that no other jackets had.
+It has everything we could ever want in a ski jacket and makes our lives easy on the slopes.
+It has pockets galore, standard features, and some unique ones that no other jackets had.

 One feature that we love is the gel-insulated chest pocket that keeps your phone warmer than a regular pocket.
 Cold phones are common on the ski hill, and if your phone gets cold and dies, you can't take photos, listen to music, or call for help in an emergency.
-This pocket actually works, and we noticed that our phone batteries would stay warmer and last longer in this pocket than in other, uninsulated pockets.
-The internal chest pocket is located underneath this insulated pocket, so you can keep your phone in there too.
+This pocket works, and we noticed that our phone batteries would stay warmer and last longer in this pocket than in other uninsulated pockets.
+The internal chest pocket is located underneath this insulated pocket so that you can keep your phone in there too.

-Across the board, the Helly Hansen Alpha Lifaloft surpassed our expectations and earned its place atop our jacket rankings.
-In every single category of our test, this jacket either won top marks or came close.
-With that kind of performance at a competitive price, it is hard to recommend any other ski jacket.
+Across the board, the Helly Hansen Alpha LifaLoft surpassed our expectations and earned its place atop our jacket rankings.
+This jacket either won top marks or came close in every single category of our test.
+It is hard to recommend any other ski jacket with that kind of performance at a competitive price.
 For that, it earns our Editors' Choice Award for best overall ski jacket.